-Residential status: The applicant must be able to demonstrate they have the long-term ability to reside lawfully in any local market accommodation.
+Residential status: The applicant must be able to demonstrate they have the long-term ability to reside lawfully in any local market accommodation (this may include applicants who meet the criteria and are returning to the Island).
 Where one person in a couple does not meet this criterion the non-qualified applicant will only be eligible to live in social housing while they remain partners with the tenant.
 If the non-qualified applicant subsequently becomes eligible in their own right, they will then be expected to become a joint tenant of the household.